Podcast, Original Fiction

 Originally published in Korean in HappySF, Volume 2, 2006.

 Kim Bo-young is one of South Korea's most active and important SF authors.
 Her first published work of fiction, a novella titled "The Experience of Touch" (2002), received the award for best novella in the first round of the Korean Science & Technology Creative Writing Awards in 2004.
-Since then, she has published numerous works of short fiction in assorted Korean SF anthologies and magazines.
-In 2010 she published a two-volume collection of short stories, The Story Goes That Far and An Evolutionary Myth.
-2013 saw the publication of her first novel, The Seven Executioners, which won the first annual South Korean SF novel award (a prize launched in 2014).
-Kim enjoys widespread popularity and support among Korean SF fandom, and on the strength of her fiction writing, she was recruited by Bong Joon-ho to serve as a script advisor during the development of his film Snowpiercer.
-She lives in Gangwon Province, South Korea with her family, and continues to write while operating a farm that produces peppers and chillies.
+Since then, she has won the annual South Korean SF novel award (a prize launched in 2014) twice.
+She has a number of works forthcoming in English translation in the United States, including three novellas to be published by HarperCollins and a short story collection to be published by Kaya Press.
+She lives in Gangwon Province, South Korea with her family.